 - Fast-setting cement is an excellent masonry material, as it can be used to join blocks and bricks, as a floor coverage for milling, and to install doors and windows.

-Why is fast-setting cement a good building material?
+Why is quick-setting cement a good building material?

-Fast-setting cement has many advantages that make it a good building material.
+Quick-setting cement has many advantages that make it a good building and flooring material.
 These are some of the reasons why: